-Coming off the back of making The Princess And The Frog, some years before that, you were talking about doing this.
+Coming off the back of making The Princess And The French, some years before that, you were talking about doing this.
 So what happened in the intervening years?
 You obviously did Winnie The Pooh in there, but what happened with you and the project itself?

-I did go right from The Princess And The Frog to Winnie The Pooh, right to this one, with very little break.
-So for me, it's consistent.
+I did go right from The Princess And The French to Winnie The Pooh, right to this one, with very little break.
+So for me, it’s consistent.
 For the project, it was on in early development stages for quite some time with Chris [Buck].
-A lot of that time was going back and reading other versions, working out what did and didn't work.
+A lot of that time was going back and reading other versions, working out what did and didn’t work.
 Coming up with ideas, pitching it to John Lasseter.
-But we didn't start 'crewing up' until I joined as producer a little over two years ago.
+But we didn’t start ‘crewing up’ until I joined as producer a little over two years ago.

 When you did come into it, by that stage the decision had been made to do this with computer graphics, and to push the 3D as well.
 You’ve talked before about how this is the right time to tell the story, but technologically, given how beautiful some of the hand drawn early concept work was ten years ago, was this the absolute right time?
 Or is there an argument that in five years time, the techniques we saw in Paperman would be perfect?

-You know, I'm really proud of the animation.
-I think that one of the things we pride ourselves on is being able to push CG facial animation in humans, and to me this film is taking it to another level.
-Right now, I can't conceive of the film in any other medium than CG.
-It's what I've lived and breathed with on this, certainly the scope and scale with the big mountains and the vistas.
+You know, I’m really proud of the animation.
+I think that one of the things we pride ourselves on is being able to push CG facial animation in humans, and to me this movie is taking it to another level.
+Right now, I can’t conceive of the movie in any other medium than CG.
+It’s what I’ve lived and breathed with on this, certainly the scope and scale with the big mountains and the vistas.
 CG is the right medium, but also cinemascope, and 3D.
 All of it feels right for this project.